4.81 from 26 votes

 Instructions

-1. Place the chocolate in a small pot and add 1 cup of milk.
+• Place the chocolate in a small pot and add 1 cup of milk.
 Start melting the chocolate by warming it up over medium heat.
 Make sure the mixture doesn’t become too hot.
-Stir until the chocolate is melted and combined with milk.
+Stir until the chocolate is melted and combined with the milk.

-2. When the chocolate is melted, take the pot off the heat and add remaining 1/4 cup of milk.
-Mix and let it cool to the room temperature.
+• When the chocolate has melted, take the pot off the heat and add the remaining ¼ cup of milk.
+Mix and let it cool to room temperature.

 #1.
 Chocolate Chia Pudding with Raspberries: